+Enjoy the beautiful landscape, and keep your eyes open for local wildlife such as the Arctic fox, minke whales, reindeer, and a large variety of birds aboard Rembrandt van Rijn.
 At the end of a long Arctic winter, spring is starting to awaken.
 The climate, however, still clings to the cold: snow-covered mountains, snow-swept shores, temperatures around –4° C (25°F).
-It’s a good time to experience the last of winter scenery, and with a little luck, also see some polar bears.
-Enjoy the beautiful landscape, and keep your eyes open for local wildlife such as the Arctic fox, minke whales, reindeer and a large variety of birds.
+It’s a good time to experience the last of winter scenery, and with a little luck, also see some polar bears on this 8-day North Spitsbergen cruise.

 Spot the first minke whale of your voyage in Isfjorden